 With the Great War ending in 1916, heavier-than-air aircraft have had less of a chance to prove themselves, with lighter-than-air appearing to be the craft of the future.
 The navies of 1940 rely on airships and helicopters far more than their handful of short-ranged biplane aircraft.
 The battleship is the arbiter of naval power, and the Second Great War at Sea is a battleship war.
 Players love battleships, and we have crafted a setting to allow their maximum use.

 The story of the Second Great War is told in our background book, titled The Second Great War.
-In game terms, the Second Great War at Sea books have presented new scenarios and ships in three books so far, with more on the way:

 The Long War